iSRIDHARRAO/IUDX_Task/README.md

 ```
 ### with a clusterip, so that the service will acts as hostname for the sql pods and flask can use that service name as host to connect database.
 ---
-## The approach I used to configure the autoscaling
-### I used hpa which is horizontal pod autoscaler which monitors the health of the Deployment and scales in or scales out pods in the dpeloyment by adding/removing the replica.
-### In this repo I created hpa for the flask-app-deployment, while creating deployment I set cpu metrics to allocate for the pods and limits as well.
-Based on the resources allocated to pods if it reaches 50% ( as per my configuration ) in terms of CPU utilization hpa scales by adding more replicas.
----
 ## The approach I used expose the web application in K8s to outside world
 ### I created deployment for the flask_app and exposed the deployment pods which have selector
 ```sh